amagovpt/gerador-2020/README.md

 Generator of Accessibility and Usability Statement

-## Installing the Accessibility Statement Generator
+## Install the Accessibility Statement Generator

 Copy all the files, except those inside the `server` folder, to the Web server that will serve the Generator.

 In the `js / generator.js` file, update the` fetchServer` variable to point to the address where the accessibility statement loading service is available from a URL.

-## Installation of the service to obtain the accessibility statement from a URL
+## Install the service "Upload by URL"

 Copy the file `server / server.js` to the location where this service will be executed.